D'Andre Swift Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Matchup vs. Los Angeles

-- The Rams allow 107.7 yards per game on the ground, the NFL's ninth-ranked rush defense.
+- The Rams have the NFL's ninth-ranked defense against the run, surrendering 107.7 yards per game.

-- This year the Rams are ranked 24th in the league in rushing touchdowns conceded (seven).
+- This season the Rams have given up seven rushing TDs.
+They are ranked 24th in the NFL in that category.

 Recent Performances